gardener/etcd-backup-restore/docs/development/local_setup.md

 > For example: `export ETCD_CONF=example/01-etcd-config.yaml`, etc. on Unix based OS-es, and using the `set` command in Windows.

-`example/01-etcd-config.yaml` has the configuration required to set up `etcdbrctl` while running `etcd` as a process alongside `etcdbrctl`.
 `POD_NAME`, and `POD_NAMESPACE` are environment variables that `etcdbrctl` expects since it is typically run as a sidecar container alongside a [`etcd`](https://github.com/gardener/etcd-wrapper) in a pod, as an instance of the `Etcd` CR as defined in [`etcd-druid`](https://github.com/gardener/etcd-druid).
 These values are provided to ensure `etcdbrctl` runs.

+`example/01-etcd-config.yaml` has the configuration required to set up `etcdbrctl` while running `etcd` as a process alongside `etcdbrctl`.
+This provides information to `etcdbrctl` like the endpoint at which the `etcd` process is running, the initial cluster state of the `etcd` cluster, the directory that stores the `etcd` data and so on.
+In scenarios where `etcdbrctl` is used as sidecar to a `etcd` in a `Etcd` (`etcd-druid`), this information is fetched from a `ConfigMap` that is mounted to the `Etcd` pod at `/var/etcd/config/etcd.conf.yaml`.

 ### Credential structure